What are auditory skills?

 Newborn to Three Months:

 Babies will jump or startle at loud noises.
-Use your voice to soothe and comfort your baby.
+Use your voice to soothe and comfort your baby while you're patting or cuddling her.

 Three to Six Months: